 Getting quality sleep every day is as important as exercise and diet, if not more.
 When your body does not get the required quality sleep, it drives insulin resistance.
-In turn, throws the appetite hormones out of the balance.
+In turn, throws the appetite hormones out of balance.
 Thus, reducing the physical and mental performance of a person.

 Do a Little Cardio, or Just Walk

 Doing cardio is one of the best exercises a person can do to stay both physically and mentally fit.
-It is particularly effective at reducing the belly fat – one of the most harmful types of fat that often builds around the organs.
+It is particularly effective at reducing belly fat – one of the most harmful types of fat that often builds around the organs.

 Reducing it significantly leads to major improvements in metabolic health.
-Additionally, regular exercise training can prevent regain of the visceral fat for 1 year following weight loss.
+Additionally, regular exercise training can prevent regain of visceral fat for 1 year following weight loss.